Caffeic acid phenethyl ester

 Caffeic acid phenethyl ester (CAPE) is a natural phenolic chemical compound.
 It is the ester of caffeic acid and phenethyl alcohol.

 Natural occurrences

 CAPE is found in a variety of plants.
 It is also a component of propolis from honeybee hives.

 Potential pharmacology

 A variety of in vitro pharmacology and effects in animal models have been reported for CAPE, but their clinical significance is unknown.
 It has antimitogenic, anticarcinogenic, anti-inflammatory, and immunomodulatory properties in vitro.
 Another study also showed that CAPE suppresses acute immune and inflammatory responses in vitro.

 This anti-cancer effect was also seen when mice skin was treated with bee propolis and exposed to TPA, a chemical that induced skin papillomas.
 CAPE significantly reduced the number of papillomas.

+Recent study suggest that CAPE can also help in reducing oxidative stress caused by traumatic brain injury.